sandesh9160/BusReservationSystem/README.md

-# Bus Reservation System
+# Online Bus Ticket Reservation System

 ## Overview
-The **Bus Reservation System** is a web-based application built with Django to manage bus reservations efficiently.
+The **Online Bus  Ticket Reservation System** is a web-based application built with Django to manage bus reservations efficiently.
 The system allows users to view bus schedules, book tickets, and manage their reservations through an intuitive interface.

 ## Features
 - **User Authentication**: Secure login and registration for users.